|Nutrition Facts (per serving)|

 Unlock the lid, remove the bay leaves and discard.
 Remove half the beans with a slotted spoon and set aside.

-Use an immersion blender to blend the beans until thick and creamy.
+Use an immersion blender to blend the beans remaining in the Instant pot until thick and creamy.

-Serve with sliced avocado, tortilla chips, pickled red onions, sour cream, sliced sliced scallions.
+Serve with sliced avocado, tortilla chips, pickled red onions, sour cream, scallions, and lime wedges, as desired.

 - Leave the bacon out for a vegetarian black bean soup.